David McCullough: Personal life

 In 1954, McCullough married Rosalee Barnes; the couple had first met as teenagers, and they remained together until her death on June 9, 2022.
-They had five children.
+They had five children, nineteen grandchildren and two great-grandchildren.
 In 2016, the couple moved from the Back Bay of Boston to Hingham, Massachusetts; three of his five children also lived there as of 2017.
 He had a summer home in Camden, Maine.
 McCullough's interests included sports, history, and visual art, including watercolor and portrait painting.

-His son, David Jr., an English teacher at Wellesley High School in the Boston suburbs, achieved sudden fame in 2012, when he gave a commencement speech in which he repeatedly told graduating students that they were "not special"; his speech went viral on YouTube.
-Another son, Bill, is married to the daughter of former Florida governor Bob Graham.
+His son David Jr., an English teacher at Wellesley High School in the Boston suburbs, achieved sudden fame in 2012, when he gave a commencement speech in which he repeatedly told graduating students that they were "not special"; his speech went viral on YouTube.
+Another son, Bill, is married to the daughter of the former governor of Florida Bob Graham.
+McCullough's grandson David McCullough III is the founder of the American Exchange Project.

 A registered independent, McCullough typically avoided publicly commenting on contemporary political issues.
 When asked to do so, he would repeatedly say, "My specialty is dead politicians."
-During the 2016 presidential election season, he broke with his custom to criticize Donald Trump, whom he called "a monstrous clown with a monstrous ego."
+During the 2016 U.S. presidential election season, he broke with his custom to criticize Donald Trump, whom he called "a monstrous clown with a monstrous ego."

 McCullough taught a writing course at Wesleyan University and was a visiting scholar at Cornell University and Dartmouth College.

-After a period of failing health, McCullough died at his home in Hingham on August 7, 2022, at age 89.
+After a period of failing health, McCullough died at his home in Hingham on August 7, 2022, at the age of 89, two months after his wife's death.